 Some keyboards offer single-color RGB backlighting with some brightness adjustment, and nothing else.
-On the other hand, some keyboards come with full per-key backlighting that lets you customize backlighting for each of its key.
-They also offer some cool RGB effects such as color-shifting, wave pattern etc.
+On the other hand, some keyboards come with full per-key backlighting that lets you customize backlighting for each of its keys.
+They also offer some cool RGB effects such as color-shifting, wave patterns, etc.

 Wired keyboards connect with your PC through a USB port.
 Although they come with rather long USB cables, there’s certainly a limit about how freely you can move.

-Despite that, most of the gamers prefer wired keyboards over their wireless counterparts (the one which connect without any cord).
-Here are some of the possible reason why is it so.
+Despite that, most gamers prefer wired keyboards over their wireless counterparts (the one which connects without any cord).
+Here are some of the possible reasons why is it so.